-Cesar Chavez Day Holiday Today: Cesar Wouldn’t Be Drawing Trump’s Support Today
+Cesar Chavez Day: Donald Trump’s Twitter Silent

 According to the Mercury News, Clinton recognized that Cesar Chavez Day celebrates one man’s determination to “confront social injustice… mobilize tirelessly and give a voice to those marginalized” by government policies and elite attitudes.

 Clinton went on to say that the United States “lost a great leader” when Chavez died.
 Cesar’s leadership wasn’t merely a labor leader, although it was the struggles of migrant farm workers that brought him fame.
-The LA Times writes that the Cesar Chavez Day holiday honors a man who was a leader and a motivator for anyone embroiled in a battle for social justice.
+The LA Times wrote that the Cesar Chavez Day holiday honors a man who was a leader and a motivator for anyone embroiled in a battle for social justice.

 “An inspiring fighter for the cause to which he dedicated his life, Cesar Chavez was an authentic hero to millions of people throughout the world.”

-Chavez wasn’t popular with the powerful, the wealthy, and the profiteers when he was alive, and he certainly would not be drawing Donald Trump’s admiration, even on this special day.
 Trump’s policies on immigration in general, and on migrant workers in particular, have already led to multiple flare-ups and protests around the country.

 I bet @realDonaldTrump doesn't acknowledge Cesar Chavez Day